“What you are, the world is. And without your transformation,

 What hopes and longings do you have for the coming year?

 Who do you want to be?
-How might gratefulness inform and support the ways in which you move into the year ahead?
+What capacities and practices might support you in being your fullest, most authentic self in the year ahead?

 What visions do you have for the world?
 How might you take steps to realize these visions?